New Mexico United Beats Miami FC, Extends Lead at Top of Western Conference to Ten

 - New Mexico United Beats Miami FC, Extends Lead at Top of Western Conference to Ten - New Mexico United

-- Hartford Athletic Sign Agnaldo Germano and Kauan Ribeiro to USL Academy Contracts - Hartford Athletic

-- San Antonio FC Acquires Defender Omar Grey on Loan from Houston Dynamo 2 - San Antonio FC
+- NCFC scores season-high five goals in dominant win - North Carolina FC

-- LouCity Signs Dayes, Hartlage to USL Academy Contracts - Louisville City FC
+- LouCity Hosts Mexico's Cancún FC in Midweek Friendly - Louisville City FC

-- Hartford Athletic Sign Midfielder Griffin Tomas to 25-Day Contract - Hartford Athletic

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.